AshekAZaman/Resume-with-Pelican/content/home.md

 ---

-## Please click on the categories to view other components of the Resume. ##
+## Please click on one of pages to view other components of the Resume. ##